caiobran/mstables/README.md

 - `MSreport_is_yr`, `MSreport_is_qt`: Income Statements for past 5 yrs and 5 qtrs, respectively
 - `MSreport_bs_yr`, `MSreport_bs_qt`: Balance Sheets for past 5 yrs and 5 qtrs, respectively
 - `MSreport_cf_yr`, `MSreport_cf_qt`: Cash Flow Statements for past 5 yrs and 5 qtrs, respectively

+See Jupyter notebook [data_overview.ipynb][1] for examples on how to create DataFrame objects to manipulate and visualize the data.

 MIT License